petuum/autodist/_sources/usage/tutorials/getting-started.md.txt

 ### Step 3: Add AutoDist APIs

-The TensorFlow code (either TF1.x or TF2.x) for training a model in graph mode, can be easily modified  to train in a distributed fashion.
+The TensorFlow code (either TF1.x or TF2.x) for training a model in graph mode can be easily modified to train in a distributed fashion.
 Based on the <code>[AutoDist](../../api/autodist.autodist)</code> interfaces, simply make the following 3 changes (marked by inline comments):